 Top Tip for making Asian-Style Beef Casserole

-Tamarind paste is widely available, but you can also use concentrate in this recipe - just make sure that you halve the quantity first.
+Tamarind paste is widely available, but you can also use concentrate in this recipe - it's stronger in flavour so 1tbsp will be sufficient.